joinpursuit/Pursuit-Core-Web/node/postgres-and-pg-promise/README.md

 For inserting values, we can the `none` method of `db`.
 We call `none` with two arguments:

-- a SQL string
+1. A `sql` string
-- any values you want to use in your SQL
+2. Query formatting parameters.
+This will contain any values you want to use in your `sql`.

-We can also call `one` in this manner if we want to build more complex queries.  `pg-promise` separates these to protect against SQL injection attacks.
-The placeholder values (eg. $1) in the SQL string can only reflect simple values.
+`pg-promise` separates these to protect against SQL injection attacks.
+The placeholder values (eg. `$1`) in the SQL string can only reflect simple values.

 ```js
 router.post('/register', (req, res) => {